JorjaFox/website/content/posts/faq/career.md

 In her own words:

+{{< blockquote >}}
-> There are all these things I want to do.
+There are all these things I want to do.
 Some are personal.
 Some are professional.
 And I really need to do some of them before I get too old.
 If I thought the show were on its last legs, I would have tried harder to stay the course.
 But I feel like its going to be around for a while, so if I don’t want some of those dreams to pass me by, I have to get off the ride for a while.
+{{< /blockquote >}}

 ### Why did Jorja go back to _CSI_?